pndurette/zsh-lux/README.md

 # zsh-lux

 **zsh-lux**, a zsh plugin to toggle the light & dark modes of macOS and other items and applications via the `lux` command.
-Highly customizable, included items can be configured by defining variables.
-Highly extensible,  items can be added by definiting functions.
+Highly customizable: included items can be configured by defining variables.
+Highly extensible: items can be added by defining functions.

-Also features the `macos_is_dark` helper function to determine if the macOS dark mode (in 10.14+) is active—for example to handle terminal theming.
+Also features the `macos_is_dark` helper function to determine if the macOS dark mode (in 10.14+) is active, for example to handle terminal theming.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)